maxandersen/jbosstools-gitmigration/README.md

 9) Delete big files (for anything missed in the above steps, it's much cheaper to do this during filter_repo!)

+      # Make sure you have all branches/tags pulled (git clone is not sufficient)
+      git pull --all

       # locate big files

       git verify-pack -v .git/objects/pack/pack-*.idx | grep blob | sort -k3nr | head | while read s x b x; do git rev-list --all --objects | grep $s | awk '{print "'"$b"'",$0;}'; done